Y0Coss/docs-fork/pages/account_and_service_management/account_information/iam-policy-ui/guide.en-au.md

 >
 > Customers are not allowed to edit or delete these policies.

-If you have already created policies or users, you will find them in the first tab `My policies`.
-The `OVHcloud Policies` tab groups non-editable policies created automatically by OVHcloud.
+If you have already created policies or users, you will find them in the first tab `My policies`{.action}.
+The `OVHcloud Policies`{.action} tab groups non-editable policies created automatically by OVHcloud.

 ![Access to the IAM menu](images/access_to_the_IAM_menu_03.png){.thumbnail}